frijol2105/Stroke-Prediction/README.md

 - Context :According to the WHO stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.

 - Objetive: Objetive is predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.

+## Data Preprocessing
+- Check and fill Null Values

+- Remove outlier

+- used in data analysis and statistics to group a Nmerical into bins and assigning each data point to the corresponding bin based on its value.

 ## Result

 Model: Naives Bayes